jdavidson13/MiniGolf/README.md

     to track the player's name, ID number, the number of holes they have currently attempted, and their current number of strokes.

+  - Player(int playerID, String playerName)

+    Basic constructor method for new Player objects.
+Accepts an integer value representing the player's ID number, and a String representing the player's name.

-  - int getPlayerStrokes(int hole)
+  - int getPlayerID()

+    Returns the Player's ID number.

+  - String getPlayerNameD()

+    Returns the Player's name.

+  - int[] getPlayerStrokes()

-    Returns the number of strokes for a given hole number from the player's playerStrokes[] array.
+    Returns an array of integers containing the Player's number of attempted strokes, where each position in the array represents a seperate hole in the player's current game.

   - int getHolesPlayed()

     Returns the number of holes the player has currently played.

+  - void updateScore(Cardstation station)0

+    Updates the Player's number of strokes for the current hole based on input from a given Swipe Card Station keypad terminal.
+Invokes the getKeyPress() method to capture input.

 * Course.class